Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Gibraltar

-At the beginning of 1941 she's listed in Convoy OB 269, which left Liverpool on Jan.
-3 and dispersed on the 6th.
-(Other Norwegian ships in this convoy were Bianca, Drammensfjord, and Estrella).
-As indicated in her Voyage Record, she arrived Louisburg independently on Jan.
-21. Towards the end of Febr. she joined Convoy HX 111, but returned to Halifax; reason not given.
-At the time she had a cargo of lumber for Sharpness, and joined the slow Convoy SC 24 instead.
-In Apr. that same year she's listed as bound for Pernambuco in Convoy OB 316, which departed Liverpool on Apr.
-28-1941, dispersed May 5, Annavore arriving her destination independently on May 28.
-Danio, Sydhav and Taranger are also named as sailing in this convoy.
+At the beginning of 1941 she's listed in Convoy OB 269, which started out in Liverpool on Jan.
+3 and dispersed on the 6th, Annavore arriving Louisburg independently on Jan.
+21. (Other Norwegian ships in this convoy were Bianca, Drammensfjord and Estrella).
+Annavore left Louisburg again the next day for Halifax, subsequently remaining there for a month, before she on Febr.
+23 joined Convoy HX 111, but returned to Halifax; reason not given.
+At the time she had a cargo of lumber for Sharpness, and joined the slow Convoy SC 24 instead, arriving Sharpness on March 26.
+A month later, she's listed as bound for Pernambuco in Convoy OB 316, which originated in Liverpool on Apr.
+28 and dispersed May 5, Annavore arriving her destination independently on May 28.
+Danio, Sydhav and Taranger are also named in this convoy.
+Her subsequent voyages are shown on Page 1.

 Final Fate - 1941:

-Annavore was 1 of 5 Norwegian ships in Convoy HG 76 which left Gibraltar on December 14-1941.
-She had a cargo of 4800 tons iron ore from Huelva for Aberdeen via Oban for orders.
+Annavore was 1 of 5 Norwegian ships in Convoy HG 76 which left Gibraltar on December 14-1941 - see also HMS Vanoc's report.
+She had a cargo of 4800 tons iron ore from Huelva for Aberdeen, via Oban for orders - according to Page 2, she had sailed from Huelva on Nov.
+12, with arrival Gibraltar that same day, so she had remained in Gibraltar for quite a long time.
 Due to some aggressive attacks on previous Gibraltar convoys, HG 76 had been held back until the escort could be reinforced, with the result that a large number of destroyers and corvettes were attached to this convoy, plus the British aircraft carrier HMS Audacity with 4 American Martlet aircraft, which had been stationed in Gibraltar for the protection of important convoys.
-Escort chief, embarked in the sloop Stork, was commander F. J. Walker, known as the best escort chief in the Royal Navy during the war.
+Escort chief, embarked in the sloop Stork, was Commander F. J. Walker, known as the best escort chief in the Royal Navy during the war.

 Several encounters with U-boats occurred on this voyage; the destroyer Stanley was sunk on Dec.
 19 as was the British Ruckinge - then on the 21st Audacity was torpedoed by U-751 (Bigalk) and went down with all her aircraft, while U-567 (Endrass) hit Annavore in 43 55N 19 50W - she sank almost immediately.
 Only 4 survived, 34 died.

-After these events, the battle of HG 76 continued fiercly with the escort holding several U-boats at bay.
-U-567 was sunk with her entire crew.
+After these events, the battle continued fiercly with the escort holding several U-boats at bay.
+U-567 was sunk with her entire crew (ref. external link at the end of this page).
 The enemy eventually withdrew after having pursued and attacked the convoy for 9 days.
-(I'll refrain from adding more details on this convoy battle, because there's plenty of info at the HG 76 related links listed below, especially the first one).
-By then the convoy had also reached the protection zone of the British airplanes, and celebrated Christmas at sea without any further disturbances, reaching its destination (Liverpool) on Dec.
+(I'll refrain from adding more details on this convoy battle, because there's plenty of info at the HG 76 related links provided at the end of this page).
+By then the convoy had also reached the protection zone of British aircraft, and celebrated Christmas at sea without any further disturbances, reaching its destination (Liverpool) on Dec.
 30.

 This battle had shown that, given sufficient protection a convoy could get through with its valuable cargoes without heavy losses.
 In this case two merchant ships were lost, whereas several U-boats had gone down.
 On December 30-1941 it was decided to pull the U-boats out of the Gibraltar area and use them in areas where the convoy protection was weaker.

-Rohwer also has the British Empire Barracuda as sunk in this convoy, but although this ship departed Gibraltar on the same day, she was in another convoy which left a few hours later than HG 76 (for Suez via Capetown, consisting of 1 cargo ship, 3 tankers and 5 escorts).
+J. Rohwer also has the British Empire Barracuda as sunk in this convoy, but although this ship departed Gibraltar on the same day, she was in another convoy which left a few hours later than HG 76 (for Suez via Capetown, consisting of 1 cargo ship, 3 tankers and 5 escorts).
 "Nortraships flåte" states that HG 76 at one point altered course in a southerly direction on Dec.
 15, thereby avoiding the line of U-boats waiting ahead.
-This meant that the U-boats had to be redirected and while this operation took place they observed another convoy of 4 ships and 5 escorts, sinking one of the ships.
-I thought perhaps this could be Empire Barracuda but on checking "uboat net's" text I find that according to that website U-108 sank an independent Portuguese ship that day.
+This meant that the U-boats had to be redirected and while this operation took place they spotted another convoy of 4 ships and 5 escorts, sinking one of the ships.
+I thought perhaps this could be Empire Barracuda but on checking uboat net's text (external link) I find that according to that website U-108 sank an independent Portuguese ship that day - possibly Cassequel (also external link).
+Here's information on the attack on Empire Barracuda (also at Uboat.net).

 The maritime hearings were held in London on Jan.
 6-1942 with Able Seaman Leonard Karlsen, Able Seaman Knut Johannessen, and Trimmer Torleif Værøy appearing.